-Investment property is held for long-term rental yields or for capital appreciation or both, and are not occupied by the Company.
+Investment properties are held for long-term rental yields or for capital appreciation or both, and are not occupied by the Group.

-Investment property is initially measured at cost, including transaction costs.
-Subsequent to initial recognition, investment property is measured at cost model which is to measure investment property at cost less accumulated amortisation and impairment losses.
+Investment properties are initially measured at cost, including transaction costs.
+Subsequent to initial recognition, investment properties are measured at cost model which is to measure investment properties at cost less accumulated amortisation and impairment losses.

 Freehold land has an unlimited useful life and therefore is not depreciated.
-Building carried at cost is depreciated over the estimated economic useful life of 50 years.
+Buildings carried at cost are depreciated over the estimated economic useful life of 50 years.

-Investment property is derecognised when either they have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
-Any gain or loss on the retirement or disposal of an investment property is recognised in profit or loss in the year of retirement or disposal.
+Investment properties are derecognised when either they have been disposed of or when the investment properties are permanently withdrawn from use and no future economic benefit is expected from its disposal.
+Any gain or loss on the retirement or disposal of an investment properties are recognised in profit or loss in the year of retirement or disposal.

-Transfers are made to or from investment property only when there is a change in use.
-For a transfer from investment property to owner-occupied property, the deemed cost for subsequent accounting is the carrying amount at the date of change in use.
+Transfers are made to or from investment properties only when there is a change in use.
+For a transfer from investment properties to owner-occupied property, the deemed cost for subsequent accounting is the carrying amount at the date of change in use.